-Coughs send more people to the doctor's office than any other specific symptom, according to experts.
-And Americans spend billions of dollars every year on over-the-counter medications to fight coughs, such as cough suppressants and expectorants.
+Coughs send more people to the doctor's office than any other specific symptom.
+And Americans spend billions of dollars every year on over-the-counter medications like suppressants and expectorants to treat them.
 Clearly we're concerned about our coughs.
 Clearly lots of us rely on medications to tre

 Finding a cure for the common cold has proved harder than paddling across the Pacific in a rowboat.
 Experts say that's because colds can be caused by more than 200 different viruses.
 There may be no sure way to stop one in its tracks, but some things may work better than others to make you feel bett